Generic Name: Cariprazine (kar IP ra zeen)

 - A very bad and sometimes deadly health problem called neuroleptic malignant syndrome (NMS) may happen.
 Call your doctor right away if you have any fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, heartbeat that does not feel normal, or are sweating a lot.

-- Some people who take this medicine may get a very bad muscle problem called tardive dyskinesia.
-This muscle problem may not go away even if cariprazine is stopped.
-Sometimes, signs may lessen or go away over time after this medicine is stopped.
-The risk of tardive dyskinesia may be greater in people with diabetes and in older adults, especially older women.
-The risk is also greater the longer you take cariprazine or with higher doses.
-Muscle problems may also occur after short-term use with low doses.
-Call your doctor right away if you have trouble controlling body movements or if you have muscle problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.
+- Some people may get a severe muscle problem called tardive dyskinesia.
+This problem may lessen or go away after stopping cariprazine, but it may not go away.
+The risk is greater with diabetes and in older adults, especially older women.
+The risk is greater with longer use or higher doses, but it may also occur after short-term use with low doses.
+Call your doctor right away if you have trouble controlling body movements or problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.

 What are some other side effects of Cariprazine?